jrsmth/spring/content/17-mysql-connection/README.md

 # Connecting to MySQL
-*Discussing Local, Client & Remote Connections to a MySQL Server*
+*Local, Client & Remote Connections to a MySQL Server*

 <br>